Theta Burst Stimulation

-In treating these disorders we may or may not use TBS.
+In treating these disorders we may or may not use TBS protocols.
 Each mental illness acts differently in the brain, and each illness should be treated differently as well.

 Our staff is trained to treat each individual according to their symptoms and EEG Assessment.
 This assessment will determine the type of TMS used, as well as the duration, frequency, and intensity at which it is used.